darkobits/formation/docs/getting-started/example.md

 });
 ```

 Notice a few things about this component:

-* There is a substantial amount of business logic is in the template, and much of it is very repetitious.
+* There is a substantial amount of business logic is in the template, and much of it is repetitious.
+For example, every control requires a hefty `ngIf` expression to display validation errors if the control has been touched or if the form has been submitted -- typically a behavior that doesn't change from form to form in a large application.
 * The size of the template will grow as we add additional validation error messages to controls, even though the structure of the document has not fundamentally changed.
+In large applications, this copy may be centralized in a constants file or even delivered from an API, but to expose these messages to the template would entail even more scope bindings.
-* There are two very separate models that developers must reason about:
+* The form's data model \(constructed using `ngModel` directives\) is completely separate from the form controller's API, meaning developers must reason about two different    models that developers must reason about:
-  * The form controller, used to access a controls errors \(among other things\): `vm.addressForm.someControl`
+  * The form controller, used to access a controls errors \(among other things\): `vm.addressForm.name.$error`
-  * The bindings where model values for each control are written: `vm.someControl`.
+  * The bindings where model values for each control are written: `vm.name`
+* The form's submit handler is invoked even if the form is not valid, requiring that a check for validity be made before proceeding.
+* There are a total of **22** references to `vm.addressForm` between the template and the controller, all of which must be updated if the name of the form is changed.

 ---